virtual-labs/exp-instrumentation-amplifier-iitk/experiment/theory.md

 This equation shows that the gain can be increased by decreasing the value of R<sub>G</sub>, making the amplifier suitable for various signal amplification needs.

-The amplifier’s gain is referred to as the factor by which the amplifier amplifies the input signal.<br> The resistance values represent the gain of an instrumentation amplifier.<br> The gain also depends on the type of feedbacks being used.
+The amplifier’s gain is referred to as the factor by which the amplifier amplifies the input signal.
+The resistance values represent the gain of an instrumentation amplifier.
+The gain also depends on the type of feedbacks being used.
 The positive feedback provides higher gain, whereas negative feedback provides better stabilities of the system.
 <h2>Understanding the Instrumentation Amplifier Circuit</h2>

 <h3>Instrumentation Amplifier Design</h3>
-An instrumentation amplifier is a combination of 3 typical amplifiers.<br> They are connected in a specific order to build an instrumentation amplifier. <br>We can segregate the instrument amplifier design into two-part.<br>
+An instrumentation amplifier is a combination of 3 typical amplifiers.
+They are connected in a specific order to build an instrumentation amplifier.
+We can segregate the instrument amplifier design into two-part.<br>
-The first part is “Two input and two output”. <br>Two standard operational amplifiers are connected, as shown in the amplifier circuit figure.<br> Both of them are provided with negative feedback as it stabilizes the circuit more.<br> The output of both the amplifier is connected with three resistors.<br>
+The first part is “Two input and two output”.
+Two standard operational amplifiers are connected, as shown in the amplifier circuit figure.
+Both of them are provided with negative feedback as it stabilizes the circuit more.
+The output of both the amplifier is connected with three resistors.<br>
-The second part is a basic “Differential Amplifier”.<br>  The output of both the previous amplifier acts as input for the last amplifier.<br> Outputs are connected with two identical valued resistors with the amplifier. <br>
+The second part is a basic “Differential Amplifier”.
+The output of both the previous amplifier acts as input for the last amplifier.
+Outputs are connected with two identical valued resistors with the amplifier. <br>
-The positive section is grounded, and negative feedback is associated with the negative terminal and the o/p of this op-amp <br>is the final output of the instrument amplifier.
+The positive section is grounded, and negative feedback is associated with the negative terminal and the o/p of this op-amp is the final output of the instrument amplifier.
 This intimidating circuit is constructed from a buffered differential amplifier stage with three new resistors linking the two buffer circuits together as shown in fig:2. <br> <br>
 <p align="center">
   <img src="circuit2.png" alt="Instrumentation Amplifier Circuit" width="600" height="350">
 </p>

-Consider all resistors to be of equal value except for R<sub>gain</sub>.<br>The negative feedback of the upper-left op-amp causes the voltage at point 1 (top of R<sub>gain</sub>) to be equal to V1.<br> Likewise, the voltage at point 2 (bottom of R<sub>gain</sub>) is held to a value equal to V2.<br> This establishes a voltage drop across R<sub>gain</sub> equal to the voltage difference between V1 and V2. <br>That voltage drop causes a current through R<sub>gain</sub>, and since the feedback loops of the two input op-amps draw no current, that same amount of current through R<sub>gain</sub> must be going through the two “R” resistors above and below it.<br>
-The voltage drop between points 3 and 4 is given by the equation:
+Consider all resistors to be of equal value except for R<sub>gain</sub>.
+The negative feedback of the upper-left op-amp causes the voltage at point 1 (top of R<sub>gain</sub>) to be equal to V<sub>1</sub>.
+Likewise, the voltage at point 2 (bottom of R<sub>gain</sub>) is held to a value equal to V<sub>2</sub>.
+This establishes a voltage drop across R<sub>gain</sub> equal to the voltage difference between V<sub>1</sub> and V<sub>2</sub>.
+That voltage drop causes a current through R<sub>gain</sub>, and since the feedback loops of the two input op-amps draw no current, that same amount of current through R<sub>gain</sub> must be going through the two “R” resistors above and below it.
+The voltage drop between points 3 and 4 is given by the equation: <br>

 <b>V<sub>3</sub> − V<sub>4</sub> = (V<sub>2</sub> − V<sub>1</sub>) × (1 + (2R / R<sub>G</sub>))</b>